• Skip to primary navigation

 • Spray a rimmed baking sheet lightly with non-stick cooking spray.
 Place the chicken breasts on it and season on both sides with salt and pepper.

-• Top the chicken with about two heaping tablespoons of pesto and spread out evenly.
-Make sure all surface areas are covered.
+• Top the breasts with plenty of pesto and ensure all surface areas are covered.

 Notes

-Chicken breasts are so large these days (mine were seven ounces each), I usually buy two for this recipe and then slice them in half horizontally.
-This yields four pieces that are about one half of an inch thick.
+Chicken breasts are so large these days (mine were seven ounces each) I usually buy two for this recipe and then slice them in half horizontally.
+This yields four pieces that are about half an inch thick.
+You can also use cutlets.

-If your breasts are thicker, you will need to pound them until they are the proper thickness.
-To do this, place one breast in a plastic storage bag and seal after removing as much air as possible.
-Then take a meat mallet or rolling pin and gently pound the meat until it is one-half inch thick.
-Repeat as needed with the rest of the breasts.
+If your breasts are an uneven thickness, you will need to pound them until they are about the same.
+To do this, place a breast in a plastic storage bag, take a meat mallet or rolling pin, and gently pound the meat until it is half an inch thick.
+Repeat as needed.

-When I have it I like to use my homemade basil pesto; refrigerated pesto is the next best thing, with jarred pesto coming in third.
-Jarred pesto still works and I have made this recipe with it plenty of times and it is still delicious.
+When I have it, I like to use my homemade basil pesto.
+Purchased refrigerated pesto is the next best thing, with jarred pesto coming in third.
+Jarred pesto still works, and I have made this recipe with it plenty of times, and it is still delicious.

-You can save on clean-up by lining your baking sheet with aluminum foil or a sheet of parchment paper before adding the chicken.
+You can save on clean-up by lining your baking sheet with aluminum foil or a sheet of parchment paper before adding the poultry.

-If you are a fan of dark meat, swap out the chicken breasts with boneless, skinless chicken thighs.
+If you are a fan of dark meat, swap out the breasts with boneless, skinless thighs.
+However, the thighs will need to be cooked a little longer.

-Don't be shocked if you see a bunch of oil at the bottom of your pan after cooking the chicken.
-This is merely the olive oil from the pesto and won't hurt anything.
+Don’t be shocked if you see a bunch of oil or liquid at the bottom of your pan after the poultry is done.
+This is the olive oil from the pesto and won’t hurt anything.

 Nutrition

 **This recipe was originally published on February 17, 2016.
-Republished on September 5, 2020, with new photos and expanded directions and tips.
+Republished on August 17, 2022, with new photos, expanded directions, and tips.

 Reader Interactions